flailingmaster/opengovplatform/ogpl/webapp/sites/all/libraries/fusioncharts/Readme.txt

 Where can I get support on this?
 ================================
-At this point in time, we do not provide personalized support for FusionCharts Free.
-However, you may visit our forums at www.fusioncharts.com/forum to get support from our vibrant community.
+At this point in time, we do not provide personalized support forï¿½ FusionCharts Free.
+However, you may visit our forums atï¿½ www.fusioncharts.com/forum to get support from our vibrant community.

 I've started using FusionCharts Free.
 Can I upgrade to FusionCharts v3?
 =======================================================================
 Yes - very much.
-FusionCharts v3 is totally backward compatible with FusionCharts Free.
+FusionCharts v3 is totally backward compatible withï¿½ FusionCharts Free.
 So all code that you've written with FusionCharts Free will work with FusionCharts v3.
 All you need to do is download/purchase FusionCharts v3 from www.fusioncharts.com and replace the old SWF files with new ones, and then rename either the SWF itself, or the file names in your code.

-How can I build some of the advanced charts, gauges and maps that I see in your gallery at www.fusioncharts.com/gallery?
+How can I build some of the advanced charts, gauges and maps that Iï¿½ see in your gallery at www.fusioncharts.com/gallery?
 =======================================================================
 To use advanced charts, gauges or maps as in our gallery, you will have to buy the apt